 A newspaper is read fairly soon after it is bought.
 Newspapers, whether bought at a shop or delivered, are read while commuting on a break from work. or at home or in the evening often while watching television.
 Once they are read they might be passed on to someone else or they are throw in the bin to be recycled.

-Tabloid, broadsheets, magazines it is going to be thick or thin paper, colour, spot colour, much cheaper to have spot colour because there is less colours used.
+The tabloid, broadsheets, magazines it is going to be thick or thin paper, colour, spot colour, much cheaper to have spot colour because there are fewer colours used.
 The size of the paper also depends on the cost.

 Magazines are usually fully printed in full colour, which requires a very white paper for maximum effectiveness.
-They also need to be relatively east to store, while still being cheap on the costs.
+They also need to be relatively easy to store, while still being cheap on the costs.

 Decide on how many pictures, how many stories, captions everything you choose should determine your audience.
 How you write certain words, how you use colour and what colours you use.
 Your headers and your footers, do you have subtle headers?
 Story count how many pages? are you going to have equal story count and the column sizing, how wide are the columns going to be and how many are you going to have?
 How many decks are you going to have, single, double or triple decks?
 Are going to run headings across columns?
 Are you going to run headings across two pages?